alii13/examination-management-system/README.md

 - Can flag a particular question during attempting the test
 - Can Clear the question answer during attempting the test
 - One attempt per test ( Second attempt prohibited )
+- Automatic logout on token expiration
+- Show warning popup on no Internet Connection
+- Pointer events get's disabled on an offline connection